 Barts Pathology Museum

-Barts Pathology Museum is based in St Bartholomews Hospital at West Smithfield and houses over 5,000 medical specimens on display over 3 mezzanine levels of the Victorian museum.
+Barts Pathology Museum is based in the grounds of St Bartholomews Hospital at West Smithfield and houses over 4,000 medical specimens on display over 3 mezzanine levels of the Victorian museum.
 The museum holds a further 1000 specimens in store along with another 800 that are dedicated to anatomy teaching.
 Together, this makes it one of the largest collections of human pathological specimens in the country.

-Prior to the appointment of the current Technical Curator, Barts Pathology Museum was in a state of disarray.
-As medical teaching methodology changed post World War 2, the need for the study of anatomy and pathology declined.
+Prior to the appointment of the current Technical Curator, Barts Pathology Museum was in a very poor state.
+As medical teaching methodology changed post World War 2, the need for pathological specimens to study anatomy and pathology declined.
 By the late 1990's this had all but ended and the collection was left untouched for several years.

-Without funding the specimens and the infrastructure of the building suffered and it wasn't until a couple of years ago that a donation was secured to renovate the collection.
-Grant funding was provided by The Medical College of Saint Bartholomew's Hospital Trust, a registered charity that promotes and advances medical and dental education and research at Barts and The London School of Medicine and Dentistry.
+Without funding the specimens and the infrastructure of the building suffered and it wasn't until 2010 that a donation was secured to renovate the collection.
+Grant funding was provided by The Medical College of Saint Bartholomew's Hospital Trustees, a registered charity that promotes and advances medical and dental education and research at Barts and The London School of Medicine and Dentistry.
 As conservation of the collection progressed a trial was conducted to evaluate public interest in the collection.
 This was initially a series of academic presentations but soon expanded to become very popular evening seminars, workshops in taxidermy and cultural presntations.
 Public interest has been significant and this has led to the development of a Public Engagement stategy .

-The museum is not open daily but only for special events.
+The museum is not open daily but only for special events and by appointment.

 3rd Floor Robin Brook Centre